 While the bond market is trillions of dollars larger than the stock market, it often receives much less press.
-But there are plenty of traders in the market trying to build their fortunes by trading bonds.
+But there are plenty of folks in the market trying to build their fortunes by trading bonds.
 Here, we cover the basics of how to trade bonds and explain some of the most commonly used bond trading strategies for the fixed-income markets.

 How much would you like to invest?